PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 jsr <i> pc, _main </i> in line 0669.
 The JSR is responsible for pushing PC onto the stack, but how did r2 - r5 get there?

 The answer: calling conventions.
-Calling conventions define how the operating system enters and exits functions.
+Calling conventions specify how the operating system enters and exits functions.
 In this case, the calling convention is

 ```c